 I do not know the difference between model 3a and 3b.

 (source: Fig. 17 in ref. ?, Fig. 18 in ref.
 10)

 The Siemens-Hell T.sum.5 is the successor to the model T.sum.3.
 It used a single vacuum tube of type EDD 11.
 This is a dual-triode, one triode for the tone oscillator, the other for the output amplifier.
 The unit weighed 6.5 kg (≈14 lbs).

-The photos below show two versions of this model, presumably T.sum.5a and T.sum.5b.
-On the first model, the power cord enters the unit at the front and the connectors are simple banana jacks:
+The photos below show two versions of this model, the T.sum.5a and T.sum.5b.
+On the first model, the power cord clumsily enters the unit at the front and the connectors are simple banana jacks: